-Name of Responsible Authority Dumfries and Galloway Council Title of PPS (Plans, Programmes and Strategies) Dumfries and Galloway Local Development Plan 2
+Name of Responsible Authority Dumfries and Galloway Council Title of PPS (Plans, Programmes Dumfries and Galloway Local Development and Strategies) Plan 2

-What prompted the PBS Logicletive requirement of the Diapping etc. What prompted the PPS Legislative requirement of the Planning etc. (Scotland) Act 2006 Subject Land use planning Period covered by PPS 2019-2029 Frequency of updates Every five years Area covered by PPS The Plan will cover the whole of the Dumfries and Galloway region: c.
+What prompted the PPS Legislative requirement of the Planning etc. (Scotland) Act 2006 Subject Land use planning Period covered by PPS 2019-2029 Frequency of updates Every five years Area covered by PPS The Plan will cover the whole of the Dumfries and Galloway region: c.
 6,400sq km (this includes the area of Dumfries and Galloway down to the low water mark).
 Purpose and/or objectives of PPS To guide the future use of land within the region, provide an indication of where development should and should not take place and provide a framework for assessing all development that requires planning permission while contributing to sustainable development.
-Contact point Development Planning Dumfries and Galloway Council Militia House English Street Dumfries DG1 2HR Tel: 01387 260191 Email: ldp@dumgal.gov.uk
+Contact point Development Planning Dumfries and Galloway Council Kirkbank House English Street Dumfries DG1 2HS Tel: 01387 260199 Email: ldp@dumgal.gov.uk